bulltorious/MovementOne/README.md

 I created a quick mod to make all movement only cost 1 AP in Conquest of Elysium 4.
 Thanks for the Steam CoE4 forums for guidance.

 It sets all terrain to only use 1 AP.
-It (should) set all monsters to have the "snow" ability.
+It sets all monsters (except Dryad Queen and race) to have the "snow" ability.

 Download and unzip to your mods directory